Antiseptic as ice cubes? The buzz on a popular brand's social media ad | Interaksyon

 The user asked the opinion of its members who initially thought the product was being advertised to be used as ice cubes for cold coffee.

-Betadine has a distinct dark brown color that could be mistaken as coffee if one is not careful, although the latter has a distinct smell.
+Betadine has a distinct dark brown color that could be mistaken as coffee if one is not careful, although the former has a distinct smell.

 “Without the accompanying caption, how are people supposed to know that Betadine is not actually telling us to put their products on iced coffee?” a former creative director said.